 - $120 Dining Credit – Earn up to a total of $10 in statement credits monthly when you pay with the Gold Card at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, and participating Shake Shack locations.
 This can be an annual savings of up to $120.
 Enrollment required

 I have a love/hate relationship with the AMEX Platinum card.
-I love the benefits it offers but I hate the cost, the difficulty of getting the credits and the limitations on the same benefits that I love.
-I also can’t stand that for a card that’s supposed to be designed for the sophisticated traveler, the travel protections provided by the card, quite frankly, suck.
-Now that I got that out of the way, here are the details of the card:
+I love its benefits, but I hate the cost, the difficulty of getting the credits and the limitations on the same benefits that I love.
+American Express fixed one of the biggest issues I had with the Platinum Card when they added Trip Cancellation and Interruption and Trip Delay coverage at the beginning of 2020.

 The AMEX Platinum card has a $550 annual fee.
 For that, you receive a laundry list of benefits but very few bonus earning categories.